How it worksPricing

 What Makes StudyPDF Stand Out

-AI-Powered Generation from Any Source.
-The core differentiator is StudyPDF's ability to generate flashcards from virtually any study material.
+AI-Powered Generation from Your Own Material.
+The core differentiator is StudyPDF's ability to generate flashcards from your own study material: PDFs (including scanned and handwritten), photos, YouTube videos, and websites.
 Upload a 50-page textbook chapter and get a complete flashcard deck in under a minute.
 Paste a YouTube lecture URL and receive flashcards covering every key concept the speaker discussed.
-This is not just OCR text extraction -- the AI understands context, identifies important concepts, and creates cards that test understanding rather than simple recognition.
+This is not just OCR text extraction.
+Bo understands context, identifies important concepts, and creates cards that test understanding rather than simple recognition.

 Full Math and LaTeX Support.
 For STEM students, this is a crucial feature that most competitors lack.
 StudyPDF renders mathematical formulas, chemical equations, and scientific notation directly on flashcards.
 If your source material contains equations, they appear correctly formatted in the generated cards.

 Beyond Flashcards.
 StudyPDF does not stop at flashcards.
-From the same source material, it generates mind maps, summaries, and practice quizzes organized into Units, Lessons, and Challenges.
-This means your flashcard study is complemented by visual learning tools and active recall testing -- all from a single upload.
+From the same source material, Bo builds seven study formats: flashcards, quizzes, practice exams, study guides, cheat sheets, summaries, and mind maps.
+They are all cited and concept-tagged, so your flashcard study is complemented by visual learning tools and active recall testing, all from a single upload.
+You can export any of them to PDF, Word, or Anki.

 Free Tier Details